giangkhai/FPGA_Accelerator/README.md

 ## CNN Training
 ### 1. Train CNN Model
-- Define and train a Convolutional Neural Network (CNN) model.
+- Define and train a CNN model.
 - Save as keras file.

 ### 2. Download and Prepare Dataset